DataExpert-ZachWilson-V4/capstone-project-v4p5/README.md

 References:
 Used spark-standalone project (existing opensource project) to bring spark up and running using docker

+## Acknowledgement:
-Acknowledgement: Huge thanks to our instructor Zach Wilson for teaching us awesome things that can be done in DE space.
+Huge thanks to our instructor Zach Wilson for teaching awesome things that can be done in DE space.